ESG Data Specialist Certification

 This module sheds light on the downstream impact that businesses can exert on their immediate environment.
 It unpacks the intricate interplay between a company’s operations and the surrounding ecosystem.

 This module zeroes in on the essence of Governance (“G”) and its multifaceted implications for organizations.
 It reviews the vital realm of ethical and honest business practices, spotlighting their paramount importance for a sustainable future.

 Module 8: Environmental Data Types

 This module focuses on the array of Environmental Data Types, unveiling both what can be monitored and the means to achieve it effectively.
 It delves into the meticulous tracking of essential environmental factors including Energy consumption, Waste generation, Water usage, and Emissions data.
-Through exploration of diverse data collection methods and measurement tools, participants will attain proficiency in precisely quantifying these metrics.
-By engaging with this module, individuals will be equipped to systematically gather and analyze environmental data, empowering informed choices towards sustainable business strategies.

 Module 9: Global Benchmarks in Industry

 In this module, you will delve into a comprehensive exploration of Global Benchmarks in Industry.
 The module extensively covers prominent benchmarks such as GRESB, CDP.net, DOW Jones Sustainability Index, S&P Index, and the implications of SEC Ruling.